Exploring Languages

 expanded discussion of combinators and functional composition

-new discussion of the seq
+new discussion of the seq, $, and $!

 operators